Peligrietzer/feral_machines/posts/parasitic_disengagement.md

 unravelling the entire problem.
 With that in hand, almost everything else falls into place.

-Once it's up and running, a genetic algorithm implements a form of "machine learning", or even intelligence.
+Once it's up and running, an evolutionary algorithm implements a form of "machine learning", or even intelligence.
 There's something wonderful about this.
 It's "Intelligent Design" turned on its head: instead of looking at the complexity of life and stubbornly insist in the face of Darwinian selection that there's some